What you need to know at a glance

 We approve NTU bursaries for full-time undergraduate UK home students early in September.
 Most letters will go out between September and November.
 We'll send it to the same place as your student finance correspondence, which may be your home address.
 You'll also find a copy of the bursary letter on the student finance portal.

-Find out more about this and other support on our bursaries and scholarships page.
+Find more support on our bursaries and scholarships page.

 If you are repeating a year or have previously studied elsewhere

-If you are repeating some of your undergraduate course, or if you have studied on a previous course or at a different university, your funding may be affected.
+If you are repeating some of your undergraduate courses, or if you have studied a previous course or at a different university, your funding may be affected.
 Find out about your options on our previous study and Compelling Personal Reasons page.

 Help with money management